wfailla/un-orchestrator/orchestrator/README.md

 ### NF-FG

-The un-orchestrator supports two NF-FG versions:

-  * the initial JSON-based format defined in WP5 and used in the initial part of the project;
+The un-orchestrator natively supports the deployment of NF-FGs described with initial JSON-based format defined in WP5 and used in the initial part of the project.

-  * the new XML-based format defined in WP3 that includes both top-down communication (for the actual forwarding graph) and bottom-up primitives (for resources and capabilities).
+If you plan instead to use the the new XML-based format defined in WP3 that includes both top-down communication (for the actual forwarding graph) and bottom-up primitives (for resources and capabilities), you have also to run the [virtualizer](../virtualizer/README.md).

-The former format is supported natively, while the other requires setting up an additional library as described in [README_COMPILE.md#nf-fg-library](README_COMPILE.md#nf-fg-library).

 ### Compile and run